imjordanm/vealeportfolio/src/pages/work.md

       category: release
       cover: /images/discovery.jpg
       heading: >
         My debut solo album release.
-Music was composed over a period of around a month as I was first getting into writing for film.
+Music was composed as I was first starting to write for film.
       description: >
-       I wanted to create something that would be a few simple ideas stretched over around and hour and would slowly descent into a sonic hypnotic psychosis and immerge on the other side.

-       The title “Discovery” is a reference to the discovery one goes through in their early twenties as they learn to live life independently from their parents.
+        I wanted to create a few simple ideas to stretch over an hour, and that would slowly descend into a sonic hypnotic psychosis before emerging triumphantly on the other side.
+The title ‘Discovery’ refers to the discovery one goes through in their early twenties as they learn to live life independently from their parents.
       genre: Post Rock
       title: Discovery
       year: 2016